- What in the World is Pyoderma?

 - Flea infestations in their coats

-- Dermatitis, or any other skin reactions and conditions
+- Dermatitis, skin infections or any other skin reactions and conditions

 Are There Different Variations of Pyoderma for Dogs?

-Pyoderma is a multi-tier type of infection.
-There are three different forms of pyoderma in dogs, ranging from minor pyoderma to a more severe version of the infection.
+Pyoderma is a multi-tier type of skin infection.
+There are three different forms of pyoderma in dogs, ranging from minor pyoderma to a more severe version of the infection known as deep pyoderma.
 Essentially, each level represents a different seriousness in terms of how deep the pyoderma is in the skin of your dog.

 Refers to the next level of pyoderma in dogs.
 You can tell that surface pyoderma has graduated to superficial pyoderma because this is when dogs begin to lose hair.
-The bacteria enters the epidermis through the very miniscule openings of hair follicles.
+The bacteria enter the epidermis through the very minuscule openings of hair follicles.
 Hair begins to fall out as a result of these bumpy sores.

-Is as internal as pyoderma can be.
-When pyoderma reaches the point where it becomes deep-rooted, the bacteria responsible for the pyoderma has inserted itself beneath the top layer of your dog’s skin.
-The bacteria has fully infected the hair follicles of your dog's coat, and not only does hair continue to fall out, but it also leaves bald patches on your doggy's body.
+Deep Pyoderma is as internal as pyoderma can be.
+Pyoderma is considered Deep Pyoderma when the depth of infection reaches the point where it becomes deep-rooted, the bacteria responsible for deep pyoderma has inserted itself beneath the top layer of your dog’s skin.
+The bacteria has fully infected each hair follicle of your dog's coat, and not only does hair continue to fall out, but it also leaves bald patches on your doggy's body.

 Pyoderma in Dogs: Signs and Symptoms to Look Out For